WE SORTED OUT THE BEST HOTELS AT RAMBLAS FOR YOU

 Unfortunately many hotels on la Rambla are tourist traps, and you need to be careful when selecting where to stay in the area.
 If you need help, don’t miss today’s post.

 Let’s start with a classic amongst the las Ramblas hotels.
 While the Meridien has been around for a long time, it has been recently renovated to adapt to modern necessities.
 Neither old-fashioned nor high-tech, it’s the kind of good old hotel that aims at being convenient rather than unforgettable.
+Book it here.

 If you are a foodie, this will be your perfect choice: the first gastronomic boutique hotel in town and one of our favorite boutique hotels in las Ramblas and the whole city.
 They combine the exclusive services of a 5 star hotel with an excellent cuisine that can be enjoyed in three different spaces: their hotel restaurant, their outdoor terrace in Plaça Reial and their rooftop.
+Book it here.

 Located right in front of Le Meridien, in the former headquarters of the company that used to import tobacco from the Philippines in the late 1800’s (hence its name).
 Cozy colonial decoration, and a great rooftop summer drink bar with views over the Old Town.
 It’s also the only one of all las Ramblas hotels featuring a complete spa.
+Book it here.

 If you are looking for hotels near las Ramblas rather than right on the busy main street, try these.
 Sharing the same location in a modernist building right off La Rambla, these two hotels might be confusing as they share facilities and they seem to be quite similar even in pricing (both are 4-star hotels, too).
 Both offer free breakfast, wifi and access to a delicious romantic garden (a hidden gem of the Gothic Quarter).
 The main difference is that Petit Palace Boqueria seems to be better equipped when it comes to technology and business, and Opera Garden offers a luxury touch to those booking their Junior Suites.

-So what about you?
-Share your experience in the comments and tell us: do you know any other great hotels on la Rambla?
+Do you know any other great hotels on la Rambla?